 Euro area yield curve

-A yield curve is a representation of the relationship between market remuneration rates and the remaining time to maturity of debt securities, also known as the term structure of interest rates.
-The ECB publishes several yield curves as shown below.
+A yield curve is a representation of the relationship between market remuneration rates and the remaining time to maturity of debt securities.
+A yield curve can also be described as the term structure of interest rates.
+The ECB publishes several yield curves, as shown below.

-A yield curve (which is known as the term structure of interest rates) represents the relationship between market remuneration (interest) rates and the remaining time to maturity of debt securities.
+A yield curve (which can also be known as the term structure of interest rates) represents the relationship between market remuneration (interest) rates and the remaining time to maturity of debt securities.
 The information content of a yield curve reflects the asset pricing process on financial markets.
-When buying and selling bonds, investor include their expectations of future inflation, real interest rates and their assessment of risks.
+When buying and selling bonds, investors include their expectations of future inflation, real interest rates and their assessment of risks.
 An investor calculates the price of a bond by discounting the expected future cash flows.

-Daily yield curves are now available as from 6 September 2004, and are calculated and released on a daily basis according to the TARGET calendar.
+Daily yield curves are now available, with data from 6 September 2004 onwards, and are calculated and released on a daily basis according to the TARGET calendar.

 Selection of bonds

 The following criteria are applied when selecting bonds:

 - Only bonds issued in euro by euro area central government (European System of Accounts 2010: sector code 'S.1311') are selected.

 - Only bonds with an outstanding amount of at least €5 billion are included.